ianfisk/teaching/_pages/teacher-quality-standards-2.md

 <br>

-### Element C

-> Teachers engage students as individuals, including those with diverse needs and interests, across a range of ability levels by adapting their teaching for the benefit of all students.
+### Element C – _Teachers engage students as individuals, including those with diverse needs and interests, across a range of ability levels by adapting their teaching for the benefit of all students._

 #### My favorite student quotes